guillermoamaral/Webside/docs/README.md

 ## About the project

-Webside is both the specification of an API to interact with an Smalltalk system as a back-end and a web IDE built on top of such API as the front-end.
+Webside is both the specification of an API to interact with an Smalltalk system as a backend and a web IDE built on top of such API as the frontend.

 The [API](api) can be divided into two conceptually different subsets of endpoints: